 That’s not to say that containers are where all the fun has been for the last six months, of course.
 There have also been new developments in terms of hybrid cloud and security, and of course most projects have worked on improvements to upgradability, performance, and stability, in addition to new features.

-On October 8, Rudy McComb and I will be giving a webinar that goes into detail on the changes in each project, but we checked in with the project PTLs and here’s a quick overview of some of the most important changes and additions.
+We checked in with the project PTLs and here’s a quick overview of some of the most important changes and additions.

 Nova: NFV and large scale deployments